christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 The model also has features representing changes in the scene.
-Feature 4308 is about "phrases related to the concept of taking action or steps", feature 6169 focuses on "words related to leaving or departure".
+Feature 4308 is about *phrases related to the concept of taking action or steps*, feature 6169 focuses on *words related to leaving or departure*.

 <br>